\n\n

 How it works

-At the centre of the project will be the Assessment Think Tank, a cross-faculty group comprising Deputy Deans (Education), Heads of School, Heads of School (Teaching & Learning), and academics selected through an open expression-of-interest process.
+At the centre of the project will be the Assessment Think Tank, a cross-faculty group comprising Deputy Deans (Education), Heads of School, and academic leaders (including Academic Program Directors, Associate Heads of School and Deputy Heads of School, [Education]) selected through an open expression-of-interest process.
 This group will act as the project’s intellectual “engine room”, interrogating key assessment provocations such as grading, integrity, authenticity, feedback, and programmatic assessment, while synthesising insights from staff and student engagement.
 The wider university community will contribute through provocations, forums, workshops, and structured feedback activities, ensuring the Assessment Model is grounded in diverse perspectives and contemporary evidence.

 Mar-Apr